Scam defense / Updated 2026-06-26

 What do almost all crypto scams have in common?

-Strip away the branding and most crypto scams run the same engine: manufactured urgency, borrowed authority, and a push toward an action that cannot be undone.
-A real friend, a real exchange, and a real support desk can all wait an hour while you verify; a scam cannot, because waiting is when victims notice the trap.
+Strip away the branding.
+Most crypto scams run the same engine: manufactured urgency, borrowed authority, and a push toward an action that cannot be undone.
+A real friend, a real exchange, and a real support desk can all wait an hour while you verify.
+A scam cannot — because waiting is when victims notice the trap.

 The Federal Trade Commission is blunt about the core mechanic: scammers manufacture pressure and steer victims into crypto payments precisely because those payments are hard to reverse.
 If you remember one thing, remember that urgency plus an irreversible crypto transfer is the shape of a scam, not a deal.
 Our free walkthrough at /avoid-crypto-scams expands each red flag with examples.